GLASHTO/MINI-PROJECTS/README.md

 # MINI-PROJECTS
-This repo going to use for small projects
+This repo going to use for small projects  that will go towards portfolio